Why I love launching ( …and is this model right for you?)

 2. There are a lot of moving parts

 Even if it’s just an internal launch to my own mailing list there are videos, landing pages, webinars, email sequences, sales pages, products, shopping carts welcome sequences.
-Everything has a tight deadline and a lot of things need switching on and off at very specific times.
+Everything has a deadline and a lot of things need switching on and off at very specific times.
 It’s a huge amount of work to do on your own.
 And it’s still a lot of work with a team as it requires a lot of co-ordination.
-The very nature of a launch is that there are tight deadlines and if something goes wrong sorting it out becomes urgent.
+The very nature of a launch means that if something goes wrong, sorting it out is urgent.
 If there is a big glitch with your sales page, or your email system goes down the night before a key webinar you don’t have the luxury of sorting it out in a few days time.
-It has to be done now – and if that means a late night that’s what has to happen.
+It has to be done right now – and if that means a late night that’s what has to happen.

 This sort of intensity is not for everyone and a lot of mums of very young children opt out of following a launch model because it can be harder to juggle around family life.

-Now in theory it doesn’t follow that it has to be hard, especially if you are really well planned in advance – but you can never fully factor in those emergencies – it’s almost part and parcel of launching that there will be some stressful moments!
+Now in theory it doesn’t follow that it has to be hard, especially if you are really well planned in advance – and it definitely gets easier as your launches get bigger and you can afford a team to support you.
+But you can never fully factor in those emergencies – it’s almost part and parcel of launching that there will be some stressful moments!

 3. It may not be right for your market